OCR invoice data entry: A little less human, a lot more effecttive

 One of the most important departments in your enterprise is your accounts payable (AP) team.
 The AP team is responsible for capturing the data from invoices, coding invoices, connecting invoices with purchase orders, and posting for payments.
 Without this valuable work, organizations would not be able to purchase or pay for supplies.

-- After that, the AP department in the buying organization is then responsible for processing that invoice and sending it to the accounting department where it is then paid for.
+- After that, the AP department in the buying organization is responsible for processing that invoice and sending it to the accounting department — where it is then paid for.

 Invoice data extraction software

 Invoice data extraction software was first developed as a way to address the inefficiencies and other problems associated with manual data entry.
 With OCR invoice to Excel technology, the data within invoices could be scanned, extracted, and then easily sent to an Excel spreadsheet for use later on.
 OCR addresses a fundamental problem with how business data is currently stored.

 Research has shown that 80% of all business data is embedded in unstructured formats such as business documents, emails, images, and PDF documents.
 Unstructured data cannot be used or understood by computers or applications.

 As a result, manual data entry is still commonly used for semi-structured and unstructured documents.
 Until recently, it has been only possible for humans to take unstructured data, and convert it into structured formats.

 Traditional OCR relies on structured data, meaning it can only automate about 50% of the tasks associated with data entry.
 Template-based OCR requires expensive experts to spend hours creating new rules and templates for every single variation of every new format — and some will ultimately still need to be processed manually.